percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.10.0.rst

 * :jirabug:`K8SPSMDB-479`: Allow users to add :ref:`non-voting members<arbiter-nonvoting>` to MongoDB replica, needed to have more than 7 nodes or to create a node in the edge location

-* :jirabug:`K8SPSMDB-265`: :ref:`Cross region replication<hperator-replication>` feature simplifies the migrations and enables Disaster Recovery capabilities for MongoDB on Kubernetes
+* :jirabug:`K8SPSMDB-265`: :ref:`Cross region replication<operator-replication>` feature simplifies the migrations and enables Disaster Recovery capabilities for MongoDB on Kubernetes

 Improvements
 ================================================================================